Plant Therapy: What Is It And What Are The Benefits

 - Seasonal annuals - pansies, tulips, hyacinth

-Spending Time In Nature
+Spending Time in Nature

 Staying in the house all the time or being cooped up in an office 24/7 is not natural.
-Humans were not meant to be in these types of manufactured settings with artificial lighting all the time, and these things can eventually have an impact on our physical and mental health.
-Even if you don't consider yourself an outdoorsy person, chances are occasionally; you find yourself outside enjoying the feeling of sun on your face and the wind in your hair.
+Humans were not meant to be in these types of manufactured settings with artificial lighting all the time, and these things can eventually impact our physical and mental health.
+Even if you don't consider yourself an outdoorsy person, chances are occasionally; you find yourself outside enjoying the feeling of the sun on your face and the wind in your hair.

 If gardening isn't your thing, it's possible to get some of the same benefits just by spending time in nature.
 According to a study by Barton and Pretty (2010), green exercise (activity in the presence of nature) brings large benefits in mood and self-esteem, even from short durations.
 Evidence suggests that those effects are enhanced when this physical activity takes place near water.

 Next time you're feeling down or anxious, and it's a beautiful day outside, try one of these things (even if it's just for 30 minutes) and see how you feel afterward:

 - Head to the nearest park or nature path and walk, hike, or bike